RookLabs/milano/README.md

 ---------
 Windows

-    Run milano.exe as administrator.
+    Run Milano (milano.exe, under the win32 folder) as administrator.

+    Milano should be able to run under Windows 7+ without any extra effort.

+    If running under Windows XP, you may need to obtain a copy of the Microsoft C runtime DLL on your system if it's not already present.
+This can be done by installing the Microsoft Visual C++ 2008 Redistributable Package (x86) from here: http://www.microsoft.com/en-us/download/details.aspx?id=29

-    Alternatively, run the command "python milano.py", if the Python 2.7 programming language is installed on your system.
+    Alternatively, if you have Python 2.7 installed, you can run the command "python milano.py".

 Linux/OS X